inet-framework/inet-showcases/visualizer/styling/doc/index.rst

 The simulation can be run by selecting the ``Annotation`` configuration from the ini file.
 The network is the same as in the previous example.
-The simulation will set up several TCP connections between the two hosts, and ``TransportConnectionVisualizer`` will be used to visualize them as marker icons.
+The simulation will set up several TCP connections between the two hosts, and :ned:`TransportConnectionVisualizer` will be used to visualize them as marker icons.

 We use the following configuration to place the annotation icons.